PPC

 1. White label and schedule automated report delivery to clients or team members

 The platform's drag-and-drop interface makes building professional reports simple, even without technical expertise.
-You can easily track performance across platforms, including Google Ads and Facebook Ads.
+You can easily track performance across platforms, including Google Ads, Facebook Ads, and even Microsoft Advertising with a dedicated Bing ads reporting tool.

 Benefits of using Reporting Ninja